MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ```

 ### -ExcludedSenders
-The ExcludedSenders parameter specifies a list of trusted sender email addresses that are excluded from scanning by antiphishing protection.
+The ExcludedSenders parameter specifies an exception for the policy that looks for the specified message sender in the From address.
 You can specify multiple email addresses separated by commas.

 ```yaml
 Type: MultiValuedProperty